BackupTheBerlios/hjb-svn/trunk/docs/rst/register-provider.rst

 :Returns: N/A

-This **POST** request registers a Provider with HJB.
+This **POST** request registers a JMS Provider with HJB.
 This command

-* uses the parameters to populate the Hashtable used to configure the Provider's JNDI Initial Context.
+* uses the parameters to populate the java Hashtable instance used to configure the Provider's JNDI Initial Context.

-* is idempotent during the lifetime of a particular provider instance
-  - can be invoked multiple times with the exactly the same parameters; after the first successful attempt, HJB ignores subsequent invocations.
+* is idempotent during the lifetime of a particular provider instance i.e., it can be invoked multiple times with the exactly the same parameters; after the first successful attempt, HJB ignores subsequent invocations.